JamesRaphaelJRC/SupplyTrackPlus_v1/README.md

 `cd SupplyTrackPlus_v1`

-3. Create and activate a python virtual environment `python -m venv venv`
+3. Create and activate a python virtual environment `python -m venv venv` then run
 `source venv/bin/activate`

 4. Install the dependencies:
-   `pip3 -r requirements.txt`
+   `pip3 install -r requirements.txt`

-Next, install the dependencies in the requirements.txt
+## Usage
+Once the dependencies have been installed successfully, serve this app on your localhost using:
+`python3 supplyTrackPlus.py`

+## License:
+SupplyTrackPlus is licensed under the [MIT license](https://